The Rescuers: Nudity scandal

 On January 8, 1999, three days after the film's second release on home video, The Walt Disney Company announced a recall of about 3.4 million copies of the videotapes because there was a blurry image of a topless woman in the background of a scene.

 The image appears twice in non-consecutive frames during the scene in which Miss Bianca and Bernard are flying on Orville's back through New York City.
 The two images could not be seen in ordinary viewing because the film runs too fast—at 24 frames per second.

 On January 10, 1999, two days after the recall was announced, the London newspaper The Independent reported:A Disney spokeswoman said that the images in The Rescuers were placed in the film during post-production, but she declined to say what they were or who placed them...
 The company said the aim of the recall was to keep its promise to families that they can trust and rely on the Disney brand to provide the best in family entertainment.

-The Rescuers home video was reissued on March 23, 1999, with the nudity edited and blocked out.
+The Rescuers home video would quickly be reissued with the nudity edited and blocked out.